 His combat experience includes participation in the invasion of Panama, Operation Desert Storm, Black Hawk Down in Somalia, and more than a dozen combat tours in Afghanistan and Iraq.
 Jeff has been awarded medals for valor in combat and has received many medals as recognition for his service in the US Army.

 Jeff in an award-winning author with five books in print.
-He and his wife, Dawn, have five children and one grandchild.
+He and his wife, Dawn, have five children and two grandchildren.